state anniversary license plate

 Idaho Centennial 1890-1990

 There were several versions of this centennial plate, with various serial dies and formats.
 They were first issued in format 00000C, then C00000.
 Starting at about serial C28000, the plates were made with narrower serial dies and space separators in format C 00 000.
 As these C-suffix and C-prefix centennial plates expired in 1992, they were replaced with centennial plates with serial format 000 xxx.
-Apparently, this last version remains in use today.
+I believe this format with embossed characters is now also off the road.
+This same design and format is still being issued and used today, but with flat, black plate numbers.
+I believe Idaho issues expiration stickers for both the front and rear plates.
+The flat number plate shown at bottom left is unstickered and unused.

 Wyoming Centennial